it-gorillaz/tiny-pigeon/README.md

       - 'arn:aws:ses:*:*:identity/*'
 ```

-If you want to deploy the artifacts in a specific S3 bucket, first in necessary to create a bucket.
+If you want to deploy the artifacts in a specific S3 bucket, first is necessary to create a bucket.

 E.g.: